amrshah/Dev-Notepad/Laragon HTTPS Setup Guide (Windows).md

 Using `.test` and trusting the Laragon certificate gives you a secure, consistent local dev experience — especially for WordPress, WooCommerce, or API work requiring HTTPS.

-Let me know if you'd like to extend this to auto-install WordPress, set up the database, or configure WP-CLI.

 Happy coding! 🧑‍💻🔒